Compiling and Installing Custom PHP Modules in ServBay

 and pdo_sqlsrv

-are separate modules and must be compiled independently, but the steps are similar—sqlsrv
+are separate modules and must be compiled individually, but the steps are very similar.
+Below, we'll use sqlsrv

-Step 1: Install Microsoft ODBC Driver and Tools
+Step 1: Install Microsoft ODBC Drivers and Tools

-(As mentioned above, be sure you’ve used Homebrew to install msodbcsql18
+(As outlined above, ensure you've used Homebrew to install msodbcsql18

 and mssql-tools18

-Step 2: Download the sqlsrv Module Source Code
+Step 2: Obtain the sqlsrv Module Source Code

 Download the sqlsrv